 [Editor’s Note: Selica is director of Quebec and Ontario Spartan Race Markets.
 Richard is the director of the UK Markets.]

-Montreal native Sevigny, 26, was working for Global television in Montreal in 2008 when she met Royal Marine, Iron Man finisher, and endurance athlete Richard Lee, 29.
+Montreal native Sevigny, 26, was working for Global television in Montreal in 2008 when she met the Iron Man finisher, and endurance athlete Richard Lee, 29.
 He was on vacation and it was love at first sight.

 In spring 2009, the pair was hiking south on the Appalachian trail to help Richard recover from a broken leg.
 After 2000 miles, they hit Pittsfield, VT only a few days before the start of the Death Race, Joe De Sena’s brutal 48+ hour test of mental and physical endurance.
-Richard, a member of the Royal Marines, was confident he was up to the challenge of the Death Race, and he dared Selica to do it with him.
+Richard was confident he was up to the challenge of the Death Race, and he dared Selica to do it with him.
 She agreed, although she had never competed in an endurance race before.
 But, she said in a recent interview, “I’m just a very determined individual.
 When I set a goal, I try to stick with it and get through.”

 Remarkably, despite his lack of preparation, Richard finished first in the race.
-He said that his training in the Marines is what helped him perform, though he found the Death Race psychologically more difficult than being in the military, since there was no legal obligation to finish.
+He said though he found the Death Race psychologically more difficult than the military training he received before sustaining military career-ending injuries.
 Selica, who said the race was “by far the hardest challenge I’ve ever experienced in my life,” developed hypothermia during the race and was unable to finish.
 She said, “Many times during the race, I could only put one foot in front of the other, but I thought, as long as I’m moving, I’m still in the game.”
 Her determination and persistence led her to return for the winter Death Race in December 2009, where she placed third.

 Needless to say, the race made an impression on both.
 “It’s so unpredictable that you can’t really train for it, and we really liked the idea of not knowing what’s coming,” Selica said.
 “In a marathon or triathlon, you know exactly what’s coming.
 In the Death Race, you don’t know the obstacles and you don’t know how to react.”